mikeroyal/Cisco-Guide/README.md

 [Google's Shell Style Guide](https://google.github.io/styleguide/shellguide.html)

 ## PowerShell Tools

-[Bash](https://www.gnu.org/software/bash/) is the GNU Project's shell(Bourne Again SHell), which is an sh-compatible shell that integrates together useful features from the Korn shell (ksh) and the C shell (csh).

 [PowerShell Core](https://microsoft.com/PowerShell) is a cross-platform (Windows, Linux, and macOS) automation and configuration tool/framework that works well with your existing tools and is optimized for dealing with structured data (JSON, CSV, XML, etc.), REST APIs, and object models.
 It also includes a command-line shell, an associated scripting language and a framework for processing cmdlets.